EFHIII/midi-ch/README.md

 When on, the chart will treat open notes as a 6th fret, bellow green.
 (I recommended not using this and instead add open notes in Moon Scraper or EoF after exporting.)

 ## Max Simultaneous Notes
-When on, the chart will treat open notes as a 6th fret, bellow green.
-(I recommended not using this and instead add open notes in MoonScraper or EoF after exporting.)
+This is the maximum number of notes that the chart will include as a chord.
+It's worth noting that if a sustain goes past the next note, it's still possible to go above this limit.

 ## Scale
 How many seconds can be seen in the preview on the right.

-## Strip Open Notes Limit
+## Skip Open Notes Limit
 When Open Notes is on, strips 1/this beats from open notes

 ## Strip Sustain
-When Open Notes is on, strips this% beats from open sustain notes. (recommended: set 0 and strip sustains in MoonScraper or EoF)
+When Open Notes is on, strips this% beats from sustain notes. (recommended: set 0 and strip sustains in MoonScraper or EoF)

 ## Leading Silence
 Number of seconds of silence at the start of the chart.